juho05/h-id/README.md

       - ./gateway.json:/gateway.json:ro
 ```

+Additionally, it's recommended to use Postgres as the database backend to prevent locking errors.

-Access rules can be configuraed in `./gateway.json`, e.g.:
+Access rules can be configured in `./gateway.json`, e.g.:
 ```json
 {
   "users": {